 San Marino Island

-San Marino Island is located on an artificial island in Biscayne Bay within the city of Miami Beach.
-It is one of the islands comprising Venetian Islands, a chain of man-made islands in Miami and Miami Beach.
+San Marino Island is an artificial island in Biscayne Bay within the city of Miami Beach.
+It is one of the islands that make up Venetian Islands, a chain of man-made islands in Miami and Miami Beach.

 Along with San Marino Island, the Venetian Islands are Biscayne Island, San Marco Island, Di Lido Island, Rivo Alto Island, Belle Isle.
 San Marino Island sits in between San Marco Island and Di Lido Island.